mars0i/majure/README.md

 ## Notes and tips

-* Caveat: I'm quite comfortable with Clojure, but I don't do a lot of Java programming these days, and most of Clojure's Java interop functionality was new to me when I started on this project.
-The Clojure code here may reflect this ignorance.
+* Caveat: I feel pretty comfortable with Clojure, although I'm not an expert.
+However, I haven't done much Java programming in a long time, and most of Clojure's Java interop functionality was new to me when I started on this project.
+The Clojure code here may reflect various kinds of ignorance on my part.

 * This is neither a Clojure tutorial for Java programmers, nor a Java tutorial for Clojure programmers.
 There are several good books and